RunestoneInteractive/httlads/_sources/Statistics/cs2_business_across_years.rst

 In this section, we will compare data across the years in order to identify patterns and trends over time.
 This will help us to analyze data better and make important connections.
-So far, We have been using the business data set from 2019.
+So far, We have been using the business start-up data set from 2019.
 In this section, we will use the same data set from `2014 <../_static/Starting_a_Business_2014.csv>`_.
 We can use this file to make some comparisons of our data across a span of 5 years.

 1. First, let's start with a new workbook.
-We want to get each of the CSV files from the business data loaded into separate sheets.
-Therefore, you will have one sheet containing 2014 business data, and another sheet containing 2019  business data in the same workbook.
+We want to get each of the CSV files from the business start-up data loaded into separate sheets.
+Therefore, you will have one sheet containing 2014 business start-up data, and another sheet containing 2019  business start-up data in the same workbook.

 2. Next, we can create a table on a new sheet with the business start-up rank for each country in each year.
    You will have the following three columns: country name, 2014 rank, and 2019 rank.
 Hint: Use ``VLOOKUP``.